This article will discuss the following topics:

 The first step in following up on symptoms is finding a doctor you or the caregiving member of the family feel comfortable with.
 Many people contact their regular primary care physician about their concerns regarding memory loss, for primary health care providers often oversee the diagnostic process themselves.

-The best of all options, following a preliminary examination for dementia by the patient’s immediate primary physician, would be for the patient to be referred to a specialist who can follow up with an appropriate treatment strategy.
+The best of all options, following a preliminary examination for dementia by the person’s immediate primary physician, would be for the person to be referred to a specialist who can follow up with an appropriate treatment strategy.
 The specialist doctor would be either a neurologist who specializes in diseases of the brain and nervous system, a psychologist with special training in testing memory and other mental functions, or a psychiatrist who specialize in disorders that affect mood or the way the mind works.

 Although an interdisciplinary team may for any given reason not be available to an individual, it is always better to approach a dementia diagnosis and treatment with a team.
 With an interdisciplinary team, a dementia diagnosis and treatment is more likely to be accurate rather than relying on a single physician.
 An interdisciplinary team may include a neurologist, a psychiatrist, a psychologist, a geriatrician, i.e. a physician who specializes in working with older people, a neuropsychologist, i.e. a doctor who can perform testing to identify the nature and level of cognitive symptoms, and a social worker, i.e. a social services professional who can link individuals and families to community services.
 Together, such a team can identify the appropriate diagnosis and begin making the best suitable treatment decisions.